manujaison/amfoss-tasks/task-10/README.md

-# CS50 WEEK3
-<p>Through this lecture i learned about different type of sorting and about the time taken for eaxh one and about the algorithm></p>
-<p>I also learned that the users can create their own data type in using deftype struct.
 # CS50 WEEK 1
 <p> Through the week 1 cs50 lectures i got an introduction to the programming language c.</p>
 <p>Its my first time working with c and i am really interested to learn more about c.</p>